edcalderin/Medical-Insurance-Charge-prediction/README.md

 ![Alt text](./images/output.png)

-### Streamlit UI
+* ### Streamlit UI

+User interface designed using Streamlit and meant to interact with backend endpoints:

 ![Alt text](./images/streamlit-ui.png)

-### Backend API Swagger
+* ### Backend API Swagger

+Swagger documentation for FastAPI backend:

 ![Alt text](./images/swagger.png)

 ## Notebooks

 Run notebooks in `notebooks/` directory to conduct Exploratory Data Analysis and experiment with features selection using Feature-engine module ideally created for these purposes (See [References](#references) for further information).
 Diverse experiments were carry out using Linear Regression, RandomForest and XGBoost.
-The resultant features were persistent into a yaml file containing other global properties.
+The resultant features were persistent into a yaml [a relative link](./backend_app/config/params.yaml) file containing other global properties.

+To reproduce the notebooks, you will need to install and activate the Poetry environment.

+* Run `pip install poetry`
+* Make sure you are in the project root directory, then run `poetry install`
+* Select the kernel interpreter from VSCode or run `jupyter notebook` from the terminal.

 ## References